revvv/RetroArchWiiRetrode/README.md

 ### Notes
 * RetroArch will find four Retrode devices.
-* If you want to use an addtional USB gamepad, please note: RetroArch Wii only supports certain USB gamepads: VIDs/PIDs are [hardcoded](https://github.com/libretro/RetroArch/blob/master/input/connect/joypad_connection.h) and an autoconfig file has to exist.
+* If you want to use an additional USB gamepad, please note: RetroArch Wii only supports certain USB gamepads: VIDs/PIDs are [hardcoded](https://github.com/libretro/RetroArch/blob/master/input/connect/joypad_connection.h) and an autoconfig file has to exist.
 As described in the official [commit message](https://github.com/libretro/RetroArch/commit/bca4ccb155cdb088a38a3b00e23f9c1714412515).
 * I also noticed that the autoconfig files for the Wii have a slightly different button layout.
 Just reconfigure if you have copied a file from another platform.
 * Original SNES Mouse is not supported.
 (I don't have one, but if you give me the [RetrodeTest](https://github.com/revvv/snes9xgx-retrode/releases/download/0.1/RetrodeTest-0.1.zip) output I could add it...)